PatternPal/PatternPal/docs/docs/how-to/implement_recognizer.md

 between these entities.
 The second important thing is the priority, which is `Knockout` in this case.
 Using priorities you can differentiate between different requirements, and assign an importance to them.
-The `Knockout` priority is special in the sense that this marks the check as required, if PatternPal sees that a check has failed, but it is marked as `Knockout`, it will immediately disregard the entity being checked from being a possible match.
+The `Knockout` priority is special in the sense that this marks the check as required.
+If PatternPal sees that a check has failed, but it is marked as `Knockout`, it will immediately disregard the entity being checked from being a possible match.

 ## Adding nested Checks

 Now that you have seen how to create a check, it is time to learn how to add a nested check.
 A nested check is a check which is the child of another check.
-An example of this is a `MethodCheck` which is the child of a `ClassCheck`.
+An example of this is a `MethodCheck` which can be the child of a `ClassCheck`.

 ### Private Constructor Check